 Even though there are hardware cost savings with BYOD, there might be other cost implications to consider.
 Companies that allow BYOD also need to consider that their internal networks need to integrate and support the increasingly diverse range of employee devices.
 Android, iOS, Nokia, Windows, Mac, PC, etc., etc. It can be a lot to consider, and they all have to interface with a business network.

 The ultimate risk a business may run is to not have any sort of BYOD policy in place.
 By ignoring the issue, they may unwittingly expose themselves to both inadvertent and purposeful threats.

 Planning a BYOD policy

 A BYOD policy governs the management of unsupported devices.
-Protecting network security is the most important aspect of a BYOD policy.
-At the very, very least, a BYOD policy should include password protecting employee devices and regular updates of those passwords.
-Effective BYOD policies might involve the encryption of sensitive data, disallowing local storage of corporate documents and limiting access to both sensitive and non-sensitive data storage areas.
+Protecting network security is the most critical aspect of a BYOD policy.
+At the very, very least, a BYOD policy should include password-protecting employee devices and regular updates of those passwords.
+Effective BYOD policies might involve:

-An effective BYOD solution will enable you to secure the data, along with the device.
-The key issue is to guard against data loss or compromise.
+An effective BYOD solution will enable you to secure the data along with the device.
+The critical issue is to guard against data loss or compromise.

 BYOD solutions can range from the most exhaustive – which take into account every device/software/access configuration and are continually monitored and updated – to the most lightweight that only layout prescribed policies and rely on the proactive adherence of individual employees.